SubDAO-Network/docs/tutorial/README.md

 ### Deploy Contracts

-Enter developer-> Contracts and click Upload WASM.
+Enter `Developer-> Contracts` and click Upload WASM.

 ![](./image-3.png)

-Select the ABI and WASM files that require the deployment contract, click Upload, and Submit and Sign.
+Select the ABI and WASM files that required to deploy contract, click `Upload`, and `Submit and Sign`.

 ![](./image-4.png)